 There are three high school quizbowl national tournaments that are highly recommended.
 The first is the High School National Championship Tournament (HSNCT), run by National Academic Quiz Tournaments (NAQT), the MSHSAA State question provider.
 HSNCT is usually on Memorial Day weekend.
 NAQT also coordinates a Small School National Championship Tournament (SSNCT) for smaller schools, usually held in late April or early May.
 The third is the National Scholastic Championship (NSC), organized by the Partnership for Academic Competition Excellence (PACE).
 The NSC is usually held in early June, a week or two after HSNCT.

 These tournaments are desirable because they use pyramidal questions and ensure a high level of competition.
 The organizers of these tournaments make great efforts to ensure that you can play teams of your own skill level, and they show a high degree of professionalism in all aspects of their respective tournaments.
-National tournaments from other providers exist (including Chip Beall’s National Academic Championship), but MOQBA strongly advises avoiding those other tournaments at all costs.
+While other national tournaments exist, MOQBA strongly advises participation only in SSNCT, HSNCT, and PACE NSC.

 A team can qualify for one of these tournaments by attending an NAQT and/or PACE sanctioned tournament.
 All MOQBA tournaments without eligibility restrictions are NSC qualifiers, and those that use NAQT questions (including conferences and MSHSAA State) are HSNCT-eligible.
 Schools can qualify more than one team at any given event.
 Schools do not need to accept any or all bids earned for any national tournament.

 There are also standby lists and wildcard bids.
 Note that Missouri teams are expressly forbidden to pursue either of these options under MSHSAA rules.
 The only exception to this would be if a previously qualified team is not in the field, in which case, it could go on a standby list.

 More details on qualification and logistics for each tournament are below.